-Of the dozens of teachers who spoke with Yahoo Lifestyle, many said that the conditions they’ve endured are fuel to fight for better ones — a trend reflected in the historic statewide walkouts beginning in West Virginia this past February (and rippling to five other states since).
-But for an increasing number of educators— whether due to family, personal well-being or other factors — it’s all simply too much to bear.
+Of the dozens of teachers who spoke with Yahoo Lifestyle, many said that the conditions they’ve endured are fuel to fight for better ones — a trend reflected in the historic statewide walkouts beginning in West Virginia in February 2018 (and rippling to five other states since).
+But for an increasing number of educators — whether due to family, personal well-being or other factors — it’s all simply too much to bear.

 According to a Labor Department report (obtained by the Wall Street Journal), teachers quit the profession in 2018 at the highest rate of any year on record.
 Roughly 1 million public education workers walked away that year, and experts predict those numbers will only get worse.
 The result is shortages of teachers in multiple states and a dropping number of education majors nationwide.

 To explore this national crisis, Yahoo Lifestyle conducted a survey aimed at teachers who made the decision — most in 2019 — to leave the classroom for good.
 More than 50 former K-12 public school teachers from over 20 states participated, sharing intimate details of ending a career that many imagined would last a lifetime.